teyalite/client-sever-multithreading-downloader/README.md

 > go run main.go -url http://localhost:3000/Theartofmulticore.pdf -t 20 -checksum 15a8243a75507e9aaf6d532e8131244c75aa29c3f17488680c6fd7c2ab9e30f1.
 ### command line arguments
 -url is the file url
-- t the number of threads to use
+-t the number of threads to use
+-checksum the sha256 sum of the file to check integrity